 Taking these into account, I partnered up with Shutterfly and got our moms 4 personalized gifts

-- a photo book– this is hands down the gift I’m most excited about!
+This is hands down the gift I’m most excited about!
 My mom usually makes me photo books so I know she’ll appreciate the time it took to make and just love the photos!
 I decided to make a book of pictures of her and my son Don over the past two years.
 The most time consuming part with gathering the photos (and that only took about 30 minutes).
 Then it was really fun to put them into a book!
 I found the spring florals template which is just perfect for my mom- pink, florals, and touches of gold!
 I loved that there were ready templates, but that you could customize them too!

-- a custom mug– I adore this mug!
+I adore this mug!
 It has pictures of all of the grandkids when Don was just a tiny baby!
 The gold handle ties it into the photo book and will be filled with chocolate (which you can get from Shutterfly too!
 Yay for one stop shopping)!

-- a framed print– This is a gift for my mother in law so I used my favorite photo of my husband reading to my son.
+This is a gift for my mother in law so I used my favorite photo of my husband reading to my son.
 Isn’t Don’s face just the cutest in that photo?!
 The frame is nice and thick and there were a bunch of color options.
 My mother in law doesn’t have any current pictures of my family so I think she’ll adore this!

-- a personalized candle– To finish off my husband’s mom’s gift, I got her a custom candle.
+To finish off my husband’s mom’s gift, I got her a custom candle.
 I figure it will look pretty in her house, it smells amazing, and it’s personalized with her name!
 Win, win, win!